This document describes the steps to configure and troubleshoot Cisco Meeting Server (CMS) WebRTC over Expressway.

 TCP Port 443 opened on Firewall from the public internet to the Expressway-E's public IP address

-External DNS records for the FQDN of the WebBridge, resolvable to the Expressway-E's public-facing IP address
+External DNS records for the Join URL for webbridge, resolvable to the Expressway-E's public-facing IP address

-Internal DNS record WB FQDN resolvable to the CMS server's IP address
+Internal DNS record for Join URL resolvable to the webbridge server's IP address

 If running X12.5.2 or earlier ensure NAT reflection allowed on external firewall for Expressway-E's Public IP address, click here for example configuration.
 As of X12.5.3 this is no longer needed for a standalone Expressway.

 Note: Expressway pair which is used for Jabber Guest services cannot be used for CMS WebRTC proxy services.